 A string of era-defining studio albums like Aqualung and Thick as a Brick followed, as did arena-packing world tours, which, together, transformed Jethro Tull into one of the '70s most consistently successful classic rock propositions, with help from further iconic releases like Minstrel in the Gallery and Songs From the Wood.

-The ‘80s, sadly, weren’t as kind to Jethro Tull’s commercial fortunes, but the band inadvertently grabbed one of their biggest career highlights in 1987, when their 16th studio album, Crest of a Knave, snagged the Grammy for Best Hard Rock/Heavy Metal Performance to the puzzlement of many, including Anderson himself.
-New albums bearing original Jethro Tull material petered out in the ’90s (their last, J-Tull Dot Com, arrived in ‘99), and Ian Anderson has recorded mostly under his own name in the new millennium, but he has kept the legacy of Tull alive on stage, regardless.
+The ‘80s weren’t as kind to Jethro Tull’s commercial fortunes.
+Then the band inadvertently enjoyed one of their biggest career highlights in 1987 when Tull's 16th studio album, Crest of a Knave, was awarded the Grammy for Best Hard Rock/Heavy Metal Performance to the puzzlement of many – including Anderson himself.
+New albums bearing original Jethro Tull material petered out in the '90s (their last, J-Tull Dot Com, arrived in ‘99), and Ian Anderson has recorded mostly under his own name in the new millennium, but he has kept the legacy of Tull alive on stage, regardless.